Morogoro Region: Communications

 According to data, 96.4% of residents in the area are connected to the REA or grid for electricity, and very few use any other sources.
 Morogoro Region had 4 landlines at the end of 2020, 74 television stations, and 160 radio stations, 159 of which were in Morogoro MC and one in Ulanga DC.
 Additionally, there were 6 internet centers in the area.
 Additionally, there were 6 mobile phone communication service providers, and their average coverage was 65.9%.
 Three sub-post offices and one Post office were also present.

-GDP
+Gross domestic product

-At 2020 exchange rates, the Morogoro region's Gross Domestic Product (GDP) in 2015 was 4,467 billion Tanzanian Shillings (TZS), or roughly 1,942 million US dollars.
-At current exchange rates, the region's Gross Domestic Product (GDP) reached 6,779 billion TZS in 2019.
+At 2020 exchange rates, the Morogoro region's gross domestic product (GDP) in 2015 was 4,467 billion Tanzanian Shillings (TZS), or roughly 1,942 million US dollars.
+At current exchange rates, the region's gross domestic product (GDP) reached 6,779 billion TZS in 2019.
 Agriculture generated 67.7 percent of this total, followed by the services sector (17.2 percent), the industry sector (15.1%), and the construction sector.